-Nerve pain is debilitating as it is not a condition of few days, it is challenging to live with an illness that is continually there.
-Considering the chronic nature of the nerve pain, it is best to try to treat it with the help of non-pharmacological methods.
+Nerve pain is debilitating because it is not a condition of a few days, it is a challenge to live with an illness that is constantly there.
+Given the chronic nature of nerve pain, it is best to try to treat it with non-pharmacological methods.

-However, non-pharmacological methods may fail in certain conditions to relieve pain, thus necessitating the need for medical drugs.
-When it comes to the medications, people would mostly start with some of the over-the-counter painkillers, and ibuprofen is one of the most common of them.
+However, non-pharmacological methods may fail to relieve the pain in certain conditions, thus necessitating the need for medications.
+When it comes to medications, people would mostly start with some of the over the counter pain relievers and ibuprofen is one of the most common of them.

-- Topical creams and ointments – if anyone is suffering from some painful condition of muscles, joints, or nerves, topical painkillers come first to the mind.
-There are hundreds of creams and ointment with various formulations available in the pharmacies, each with a different formulation.
-It always makes sense to give them a try, since topical painkillers are much safer than tablets or capsules.
-Some of the topical analgesics contain the drugs or medications that are taken orally too, while others are based on the natural ingredients.
-Capsaicin is one natural extract (extract of chili pepper) that has been well investigated for nerve pain and has been proven to help in many cases.
-It helps by improving the local blood flow, and it also helps by deviating the attention from the pain.
-Many topical ointments contain the various botanical oils.
-What is known is that many of them may help, however, very little is understood about the mechanism of action of such ointments that are based on natural ingredients.
+- Topical creams and ointments – when someone has a painful condition of the muscles, joints or nerves, topical painkillers are the first thing that come to mind.
+There are hundreds of creams and ointments available in pharmacies, each with a different formulation.
+It is always a good idea to try them, as topical painkillers are much safer than tablets or capsules.
+Some topical painkillers contain the same drugs or medicines that are taken orally, while others are based on natural ingredients.
+Capsaicin is a natural extract (from chilli peppers) that has been well studied for nerve pain and has been shown to help in many cases.
+It helps by improving local blood flow and also by distracting attention from the pain.
+Many topical ointments contain a variety of botanical oils.
+It is known that many of them can help, but very little is known about the mechanism of action of natural ointments.

-- Painkillers – next common thing that most people with painful nerve resort to is the use of over-the-counter painkillers.
-Acetaminophen, aspirin, and ibuprofen are most common among These painkillers are useful for mild to moderate pain.
-Except for acetaminophen, most of the standard painkillers also have an anti-inflammatory effect.
-Although these painkillers are quite safe in the short term, there are several side effects if taken over an extended period.
-However, nerve pain lasts for months or even in some cases for years, and thus there is a risk of side effects and abuse of medications by the patients.
+- Painkillers – The next common thing that most people with nerve pain resort to is the use of over-the-counter painkillers.
+Acetaminophen, aspirin and ibuprofen are the most common.
+These painkillers are useful for mild to moderate pain.
+Except for paracetamol, most standard painkillers also have an anti-inflammatory effect.
+Although these painkillers are quite safe in the short term, there are some side effects if they are taken for a long time.
+However, since nerve pain can last for months or even years, there is a risk of side effects and drug abuse.

 - Supplements and vitamins – they may or may not help.
-However, they are regarded as quite safe.
-Thus no surprise that most people living with nerve pain would take multivitamins and supplements from time to time.
+But they are thought to be quite safe.
+So it is not surprising that most people with nerve pain take multivitamins and supplements from time to time.

 Ibuprofen for nerve pain

-As we already mentioned that ibuprofen is one of the most common of drugs that are used to treat various painful conditions.
-It would help in mild to moderate nerve pain.
-It belongs to the class of drugs called NSAID (non-steroid anti-inflammatory drugs).
-Apart from pain reduction, ibuprofen also helps to reduce fever, and it has anti-inflammatory action.
-Ibuprofen has been included in the WHO list of essential drugs due to its effectiveness, safety profile, and low cost.
+As we have already mentioned, ibuprofen is one of the most common drugs used to treat various painful conditions.
+It would help with mild to moderate nerve pain.
+It belongs to a class of drugs called NSAIDs (non-steroidal anti-inflammatory drugs).
+As well as reducing pain, ibuprofen also helps to reduce fever and has anti-inflammatory effects.
+Ibuprofen has been included in the WHO list of essential medicines because of its effectiveness, safety profile and low cost.

-However, it must be understood that ibuprofen is not a specific drug for nerve pain, and it is not intended for long-term use.
-With long-term use, there may be many side effects of these drugs.
+However, it is important to remember that ibuprofen is not a specific medication for nerve pain and is not intended for long-term use.
+Long-term use can cause many of the side effects associated with these drugs.

-Ibuprofen works by inhibiting the production of so-called prostaglandins.
-Prostaglandins are substances produced by our body in response to injury, and they cause pain and swelling (or inflammation).
+Ibuprofen works by inhibiting the production of substances called prostaglandins.
+Prostaglandins are substances produced by the body in response to injury that cause pain and swelling (or inflammation).
 Prostaglandins are also responsible for causing fever.

-Painkiller effect of ibuprofen starts within hours; however, its anti-inflammatory effects takes few days to reach the peak (sometimes even weeks).
-Although ibuprofen is a safe and effective drug, it is not free from side effects.
+The painkilling effects of ibuprofen start within hours, but the anti-inflammatory effects take several days (sometimes weeks) to peak.
+Although ibuprofen is a safe and effective drug, it is not without side effects.

 Side effects of ibuprofen

-Ibuprofen is not indicated for those with allergies to aspirin.
-It is also known to irritate stomach, weaken its defenses and thus increase the risk of gastritis or even peptic ulcer.
-Ibuprofen is also not indicated in those with severe heart failure.
+Ibuprofen is not suitable for people who are allergic to aspirin.
+It is also known to irritate the stomach, weakening its defences and increasing the risk of gastritis or even peptic ulcers.
+Ibuprofen is also not indicated for people with severe heart failure.

-In 2015, FDA gave the warning regarding ibuprofen that it increases the risk of heart attack and stroke, especially on the prolonged usage.
-Thus if a person is taking ibuprofen and feels tightness in chest, sudden weakness, or slurred speech, there is a reason to worry and seek immediate medical attention.
+In 2015, the FDA issued a warning about ibuprofen, stating that it increases the risk of heart attack and stroke, especially when taken for long periods.
+Therefore, if a person taking ibuprofen feels chest tightness, sudden weakness or slurred speech, there is reason to be concerned and seek immediate medical attention.

-Ibuprofen should be used with caution in those who have asthma, liver disease, kidney disease, heart diseases, history of ulcer or stomach bleeding.
+Ibuprofen should be used with caution in people with asthma, liver disease, kidney disease, heart disease, a history of ulcers or stomach bleeding.

-In some individual ibuprofen may cause nausea, vomiting, diarrhea, dyspepsia, abdominal pain, dizziness.
-In rare cases, it may cause fluid retention, edema, dizziness.
+In some people ibuprofen may cause nausea, vomiting, diarrhoea, indigestion, abdominal pain, dizziness.
+In rare cases it may cause fluid retention, oedema, dizziness.

-Although ibuprofen is not addictive, it is difficult to withdraw after prolonged use.
-Some people feel alterations in mood, headaches, thus making withdrawal difficult.
+Although ibuprofen is not addictive, it is difficult to stop taking it after a long period of use.
+Some people experience mood changes and headaches, making withdrawal difficult.

-Thus, one must understand that though ibuprofen would help in mild to moderate nerve pains, there are specific health risks in the prolonged use of the drug.
+It is important to understand that although ibuprofen can help with mild to moderate nerve pain, there are specific health risks associated with long-term use.